 Skiing and snowboarding can be a very physically demanding sports.
 If you are an athletic person that plays sports, chances are that you are in pretty good condition to ski or ride.
 Just remember to pace yourself.
 You do not have to push yourself to the limits.
 If you get tired, take a break and catch your breath, this way you can get your second wind and get out there again and again.

-It's tempting to borrow equipment from friends or family, especially when the boots actually seem to fit your feet.
-But you're better off renting.
-Here's why: all of our beginner equipment is designed for beginners or women's specific.
-They're specifically engineered to turn more easily and are more forgiving than either upper level or budget equipment.
-Our rental staff will make sure that your boots will properly match your feet; if you need a half size up or down, we can accommodateyou.
-Your first time out should be enjoyable and productive.
-The beginner packages we offer at our ski resort include ski or snowboard rental equipment specifically matched to your size and stature.
-If any of the Camelback rental equipment doesn't fit or feel right, come back to the rental shops to exchange for equipment that fits and feels correct.
+It's tempting to borrow equipment from friends or family, especially when the boots actually seem to fit your feet, but you're better off renting.
+Here's why: all of our beginner equipment is designed for beginners and gender specific.
+They're engineered to turn easier and be more forgiving than your average equipment.
+Our rental staff will make sure that your boots will fit properly.
+By having gear that is properly fit to you is the key to an enjoyable and comfortable skiing or riding experience.
+We offer Beginner Packages at our ski resort that include ski or snowboard rental equipment for our guests' convenience.
+If any of the Camelback rental equipment doesn't fit or feel right, come back to the rental shop and we will be happy to exchange it for you.